ECCC-MSC/open-data/docs/msc-data/nwp_caldas-nsrps/readme_caldas-nsrps_en.md

 ## Changelog

-The chronology of changes to the High Resolution Deterministic Land Surface Prediction System (HRDLPS) is available [here](changelog_caldas-nsrps_en.md).
+The chronology of changes to the Canadian Land Data Assimilation System in the National Surface and River Prediction System (CaLDAS-NSRPS) is available [here](changelog_caldas-nsrps_en.md).